itzTheMeow/mock-discord-messages/README.md

-### A Svelte-DaisyUI template.
+### mock-discord-messages

-This template includes Svelte with TypeScript support and DaisyUI as a postcss plugin.

-It also includes autoprefixer and uses esbuild to build the client.

-Simply `npm i` and then `npm start` and go to [localhost:5000](http://localhost:5000)
+A Svelte library to create mock discord messages or embeds.